Huatzal (MH518v)

 Added Analysis:

+The name Huatzal is also attested in Morelos (see S. L. Cline, The Book of Tributes, 1993, 173).
 While Alonso de Molina refers to the term huatzalli only in reference to the drying of fruit (see the Online Nahuatl Dictionary), something else is happening in this glyph.
-Perhaps fruit was put on stakes in the sun to dry, and this act could be stretched to the staking of a person.
+Perhaps fruit was put on stakes in the sun to dry, and this act could be stretched to the tying and suspending of a person on a stake.
 Orozco y Berra (1880, 468) provides another definition for Huatzal, as "tied very tightly."
 The state of being tied to a post appears to be a punishment.
 Juan José Batalla Rosado (2018, 99) shares some examples of stocks and wooden neck-locks that were put on enslaved people or people undergoing a type of imprisonment--one being a European method and one Indigenous.
-The name Huatzal is also attested in Morelos (see S. L. Cline, The Book of Tributes, 1993, 173).

 Added Analysis, Credit: